 While if you live in Mississippi you'll have to wait till you turn 21, to invest in stocks without the permission of a parent or guardian.

 Can you contact your investment broker if you're under age?:

-No, if your trading account is managed by a custodian, you're not able to contact your investment broker and all correspondence with your chosen broker has to be through your account's custodian.
+No, if your investing accounts are managed by a custodian, you're not able to contact your investment broker and all correspondence with your chosen broker has to be through your account's custodian.

 Can the custodian of your account transfer money out of your account without your permission:

-No, if you're too young to legally open up a trading account on your own, your custodian will not be able to transfer money or assets from your account to one of their personal accounts.
+No, if you're too young to legally open up an account on your own, your custodian will not be able to transfer money or assets from your account to one of their personal accounts.

 As your chosen custodian can only invest the money in your account with your best interests in mind.

 While your custodian will have the power to sell shares for a profit, they won't be able to transfer the proceeds from the sale to their personal bank account.